 The Technology section of the SCIP outlines Kentucky's plan to maintain and upgrade existing technology; the roadmap to identify, develop, and implement new and emerging technology solutions; and the approach to survey and disseminate information on current and future technology solutions to ensure user needs are met.
 Kentucky has a wide range of LMR resources that may be used to achieve interoperable communications to support public safety operations.
 By taking advantage of all available resources, the Commonwealth has also achieved a significant level of redundant communications capabilities.
 Examples include the use of both wired and wireless systems, national resources that have been licensed for statewide services, and the development and operation of multiple primary and secondary systems to ensure that public safety agencies are connected and able to assist one another.
 Daily operable and on-scene interoperable communications are handled through legacy VHF, UHF, and 800 MHz radios and networks, and Kentucky's auxiliary communications (AUXCOMM) support is very well established for emergency responses.
+Kentucky will continue to seek funding develop and deploy a statewide standards based radio system to facilitate all public safety communications.

 Kentucky relies on the KyWINS system to ensure data connectivity.
 However, since there is no standards-based communication system within the Commonwealth, many agencies operate on a variety of different mobile software interfaces and are limited in their ability to communicate with each other via the KyWINS system.
-To overcome these communication limitations, Kentucky developed an open-source messenger service, which can be used by first response agencies regardless of the type of mobile software the agencies use.
-The KyWINS Messenger is free to all agencies and does not have any recurring costs.
-The messenger software package allows an individual to send instant messages to any other person who has both the messenger software on their laptop and wireless access to the State's secure network.
-It also provides users with the capability to join conferences to share real-time information.
+The transition to FirstNet broadband network and coordination of shared applications will greatly improve data interoperability in the future.